ermolooshka/ermolooshka/README.md

 ### Manual tester from Samara

  ###  About me

+- 🎓 Graduated from SkillFactory school with a degree in QAP.
-- 🔭 I’m currently working on an online mental map editor **Mind in Map**
+- 🔭 Now I'm working on an online mind map editor **Mind in Map**
-- 🌱 I’m currently learning Python programming language
-- 🤔 I’m looking for help with test automation
+- 📚 Now I continue to study Python, read literature to improve my testing skills

-- 📫 Reach me by
+- 📫 Contact me at
-    - gmail: ermolinaira666@gmail.com
+    - email: ermolinaira666@gmail.com
     - Telegram: [ermolooshka](https://t.me/ermolooshka)

+- 📌 My practical and final papers written in the Python programming language are stored here.